 If you’re wondering how to get money for law school and your federal loans aren’t enough, private student loans are your next best option.
 Law students with goals to get into BigLaw might make $190,000 out of the gate and may be able to take on private loans without as much risk as someone pursuing public service.

-CommonBond offers private graduate student loans with rates as low as 3.56%*, depending on your credit.
-That’s much lower than what you’d get with a Graduate PLUS Loan.
+CommonBond offers private graduate student loans many without a cosigner, depending on your credit.
+When they make an offer, CommonBond is generally lower than what you’d get with a Graduate PLUS Loan.

-LendKey, an aggregate site that connects borrowers with lenders, offers loans with variable rates as low as 4.40%* (without autopay) or fixed rates as low as 5.36%* (with autopay).
+LendKey, an aggregate site that connects borrowers with lenders, offers loans with variable rates or fixed rates.

 Private student loans for law school can be good for those pursuing BigLaw, as they’ll have a robust salary to pay the loans back.
 If you know you’ll work in the public sector, consider private loans — carefully, as private loans don’t offer loan forgiveness or income-driven repayment options.